 Eitex donates Dell Laptop and Microsoft 365 to Wakefield-based charity.

-Wakefield Street Kitchen is a charity that was set up by founder Anna Natasha Howard.
+Wakefield Street Kitchen is a charity that founder Anna Natasha Howard set up.
 The charity has been in operation for two years run by volunteers.
 Anna initially set up the charity to feed the homeless on a Wednesday evening in Wakefield City Centre.
 The charity then changed this to serve anyone who is struggling.

-When the restrictions of Covid 19 started, Wakefield Street Kitchens couldn’t run their usual kitchen, so they adapted to deliver their food to the people in temporary accommodation and the wider community who are in need.
+When the restrictions of COVID-19 19 started, Wakefield Street Kitchens could not run their usual kitchen, so they adapted to deliver their food to the people in temporary accommodation and the wider community who are in need.

 Laptop for new premises

 Wakefield Street Kitchen has recently acquired premises which they hope to be in with the next two weeks.
 The premises will be made into a large kitchen to cook from and store the donations.
 They are also planning to have an office where individuals can contact them directly for help.

 People in temporary accommodation in the Wakefield district are at their highest.
 WSK is hoping that the expansion will help the charity reach even more vulnerable people across Wakefield.